wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 Some modern AIs find their own 'that' by trial and error, using an ultimate goal as the criteria for a successful rule.
 For example, winning a chess match.
 This needs a huge number of trials to learn and usually can't be done in real time.
 Results are achieved by modelling the environment and simulating the trial and error process.

 This is not commonly used in cyber security tools, because the ultimate goal of cyber security is difficult to measure and we cannot model all the variables necessary to allow the AI to learn through trial and error.
 There is also a risk that the AI will find a novel solution that is detrimental.
-For example, keeping all the computers switched off would fulfill the goal of preventing attacks, but our common sense tells us this is not a viable option.
+For example, keeping all the computers switched off would fulfilll the goal of preventing attacks, but our common sense tells us this is not a viable option.

 ### Model
 The rules are stored in a trained model.
 An AI can be made up of multiple trained models, each with their own rules, which are then combined to make the decision.